fnmdx111/Towel/README.md

 ----

 * Implement the Towel Virtual Machine so that we can actually **run** Towel programs; implement some key standard libraries.
+Priority 5.

 * On the compiler side, implement type inferring algorithm along with Towel interface (exportation) file (with extension `.e` as in Tow*e*l and *e*xport) to support multiple file compilation.
 Note that this file is generated automatically during compilation guided by the export clause.
+Priority 4.
 To show a `.e` file prototype:

         (GCD {Int Int Int})
         (Quicksort {List List}).

 * Also implement type checking algorithm!
+Priority 4.

+* The module system needs to be detailed designed.
+Priority 3.5.

 The Future
 ----